kellanjs/actioncraft/README.md

 };
 ```

-ActionCraft's types are smart enough to infer all of these possibilities back on the client:
+Actioncraft's types are smart enough to infer all of these possibilities back on the client:

 ```typescript
 if (!result.success) {